jennyzeng/Minecraft-AI/docs/status.md

 ### Quantitative part

-​	For quantitation evalution, we want to

- we get a histogram with 8 bins for each channel, that is, we divide range 0-255 into 8 small ranges.
-For each bin (e.g. range 0-32), we count the number of cells with value in that range.
-The histogram shown below represent the result for the mesa image at the left.

 ​	Figure 1 and 3 has shown the performance of Random Forest.
 We train our model with our large dataset which transformed 50,000 images for 5 different biomes to txt file.
 At the end, we test the performance of our training result using the test data in the separated test txt.
 The overall test error rate is 5.29%.
 In figure 3 we calculated the error rate and the incidence proportion.We get the best prediction result for the mesa biome with class label 0, because it predicts 1950 test images correctly and the error rate is 0.9%.But we get pretty bad error rate 9.3% for the eh (extreme hill) biome with label 4 and error rate 9.5% the forest biome with label 1.

 ​	Figure 2 and 4 has shown the performance of CNN.
 We train our model with our large dataset which contains 50,000 images for 5 different biomes.
 At the end, we test the performance of our training result using the test data in the separated test tfrecord file.
 The overall test error rate is 4.7%.
 The figure below illustrates the performance of the result on different biome classes.
 We get the best prediction result for the desert biome with class label 0, because it predicts 989 test images correctly and the error rate is 0.8%.
 But we get the worst error rate 17% for the forest biome with label 1.